Back to Animations: introduction¶

 Pictures, icons, text, and pretty much everything displayed on your console screen are pane objects that are contained

-files also contain information on panes' position/size/scale and their RGBA channels.
+in .bflyt files.
+These .bflyt files also contain information on panes' position/size/scale and their RGBA channels.

 In other words, those panes are what we will mess around with in this tutorial, i.e. they are precisely the objects on

 which we will attach our animations.
-So you might want to check beforehand the .bflyt
+So you might want to check beforehand the .bflyt file that contains the

 pane you want to animate.

-files, in which are stored parts of the animation data
+In practice, we'll essentially be focusing on .bflan files, in which are stored parts of the animation data

-file.
+for a specific .bflyt file.
 Almost all the process is done through Switch Layout Editor which I'll start to

 introduce in the next subsection.

-on your SD card, these have already been
+Getting back to .szs archives, you'll find those in themes/systemData on your SD card, these have already been

 extracted by the NXTheme Installer homebrew app.
-Please note that .szs
+Please note that .szs files contain copyrighted stuff, making them

-illegal to share (that's the reason why modders implemented the .nxtheme
+illegal to share (that's the reason why modders implemented the .nxtheme format to get around this).

 Each file corresponds to a specific menu,